Fiji is much more than one island destination... there are 333 islands in the country.

 Choosing which islands to stay on can be a daunting task when each island and island group has unique advantages and disadvantages.
-We have put together a list of the best islands of Fiji to stay on for the type of holiday you’d like to have.
+We have put together a list of the best islands of Fiji to stay on - whether you're on a family holiday, honeymoon getaway, island escape, or solo adventure.

 Viti Levu